learn-the-web/topics/modulifier-cheat-sheet/index.md

           - 'Makes sure the `hidden` attribute works in all browsers and provides a `.hidden` class.'
       - name: '`.visually-hidden`'
         details:
-          - 'Adds a class that will hide something from the visual screen but still allow it to be accessible via tools.'
+          - 'Add a class that will hide something from the visual screen but still allow it to be accessible via tools.'
       - name: '`.focusable`'
         details:
           - 'To be added to the `.visually-hidden` class to allow the keyboard to access the element.'